loveencounterflow/pipestreams/pipestreams-manual/chapter-00-comparison.md

-  their [*inherently mediocre performance characteristics*](https://github.com/loveencounterflow/basic-stream-benchmarks): the architecture of NodeJS streams is such that adding a transform to a pipeline incurs a non-trivial time-penalty, so much that **the performance of NodejS streams pipelines with more than a very few steps will be dominated by the number of steps, even if those steps are no-ops**; this at least used to be the case at the time when I abandoned NodeJS streams and turned to Pull-Streams.
+  their [*inherently mediocre performance characteristics*](https://github.com/loveencounterflow/basic-stream-benchmarks): the architecture of NodeJS streams is such that adding a transform to a pipeline incurs a non-trivial run-time performance penalty, so much that **the performance of NodejS streams pipelines with more than a very few steps will be dominated by the number of steps, even if those steps are no-ops**; this at least used to be the case at the time when I abandoned NodeJS streams and turned to Pull-Streams.
+The whole idea of streams is to do one little thing at a time and have those many little steps co-operate to accomplish a bigger goal; an implementation with an unreasonable cost on adding steps ruins that picture.

 * The underlying implementation of Pull-Streams is [hugely simpler](http://dominictarr.com/post/149248845122/pull-streams-pull-streams-are-a-very-simple)